 The Vermont American 31152 3/8-Inch by 18TPI by 59-1/2-Inch Metal Band Saw Blade is a quality blade for performing cuts in both ferrous and non-ferrous metals.

-Produced for a bench top band saw, its carbon steel blade has a 1-inch minimum radius and -3/8 width.
+Produced for a Best benchtop band saw, its carbon steel blade has a 1-inch minimum radius and -3/8 width.
 This type of blade is suited more to the home workshop rather than large production metal cutting sites and cuts through a range of different metals.

-Vermont American band saw blades are designed to exacting specifications.
+Vermont American band saw blades are designed to exact specifications.
 Using a laser-cutting machine, these blades are consistently high quality and durable.

-- Works excellently on lightweight metals such as tin, sheet metal, brass and aluminium;
+- Works excellently on lightweight metals such as tin, sheet metal, brass and aluminum;

 - The smoothness of the cut achieved with these blades means you spend less time finishing your workpiece by sanding or polishing;

 - This blade needs to be run at a very slow speed to get a precise cut, so it can take a little longer than others;

 For a general metalworking, band saw blade that would work with most projects in a home workshop, the Vermont American 31152 3/8-Inch by 18TPI by 59-1/2-Inch Metal Band Saw Blade will certainly get the job done.

 These blades are a testament to the Vermont American brand and are a high quality and durable accessory.
 Made from carbon steel, it has the capacity to cut through both hard and soft wood but works best on the softer variety.

 For its price, it certainly gets the job done, but for something that can cut a bit thicker you may need to upgrade your blade.
 This blade would only suit the amateur or hobbyist metalworker and definitely is not recommended for job sites or professional use.